web3/web3.js/docs/web3-module.rst

 The Web3 Module API gives you the possibility to create your own custom Web3 Module with JSON-RPC methods, subscriptions or contracts.
 The provided modules from the Web3 library are also written with the Web3 Module API the core does provide.

-The idea of the Web3 Module API is to extend and customize the JSON-RPC methods, contracts and subscriptions to project specific functions with a similar kind of API the DApp developer knows from the Web3.js library.
-It is possible to create complex contract APIs and tools for the development of a DApp.
+The goal of the Web3 Module API is to provide the possibility to extend and customize the JSON-RPC methods, contracts and subscriptions to project specific classes with a similar kind of API the DApp developer knows from the Web3.js library.
+It's possible with the Web3 Module API to create complex contract APIs and tools for the development of a DApp.

 The Web3 Module API provides the following ES6 classes: